 At 925hPa, a zones with dry northerly to northeasterly winds speeds (>35) are expected to over Chad, Niger and particularly Libya, enhancing atmospheric dust concentration over the area.
 Further South over the Sahel and the Gulf of Guinea, Monsoon winds are likely to influence mainly moderate precipitation but with chances for enhanced to heavy over isolated areas.
-Over the central and northeast Africa as well as and along the East African coast, significant precipitation is likely due to the converging wind patterns over there.
+Over the central Africa and along the east African cost, the low level convergence is likely to continuing triggering enhanced to heavy precipitation over there.
 On the other hand, a trough associated with frontal low is likely to enhance precipitation over South Africa, especially during the first half of the period.

-At 850hPa, convergent wind patterns over central Africa (DRC and CAR) are likely to keep moderate precipitation over these areas with good chances of isolated enhanced precipitation.
-Otherwise, along the East African coast, a trough is likely to enhance rainfall during the period.
+850hPa wind pattern indicates deep convergent wind patterns over central Africa (DRC and CAR).
+These are likely to keep moderate precipitation over these areas with good chances of scattered enhanced precipitation.

 At 700hPa, easterly to northeasterly wind pattern is expected to continue dominate over the areas expected to receive significant convective activities.
 Convective activities are likely to be propagated generally towards southwest.
+Quite significant convergence over central and Great Horn of Africa underscores the depth of the convergent wind system over there.